-Students with six (6) semester credit hours remaining may "walk" at May Commencement under the following restrictions:
+Students with six (6 or fewer) semester credit hours remaining may "walk" at May Commencement provided that the remaining credit hours will be completed during the following May term and/or summer terms.
+Students must receive permission to walk from the Vice President for Academic Affairs.

-- The 6 semester credit hours will be completed during the following May term and/or summer terms - All CACP requirements are completed by Reading Day of Spring Semester [2007 Core Curriculum] - All FALS are complete